hamsar4j/apple-notes-mcp/README.md

 ![MCP Apple Notes](./assets/logo.png)

-A Model Context Protocol (MCP) server that provides CRU(D) tools for Apple Notes using AppleScript integration.
-This server allows you to create, read, and update notes and folders in the Apple Notes app on your MacOS devices directly from MCP-compatible AI assistants.
+A Model Context Protocol (MCP) server that provides CRUD tools for Apple Notes using AppleScript integration.
+This server allows you to create, read, update, and delete notes and folders in the Apple Notes app on your MacOS devices directly from MCP-compatible AI assistants.

 ## Table of Contents